Province of Latina: Hill and mountain areas

-Tourism is an increasing interesting resource, attracted especially by the uncontaminated nature and by artistic traces of the Middle Ages (Abbeys of Valvisciolo and Fossanova, where St. Thomas Aquinas died).
+Tourism is an increasing part of the economy, with people attracted especially by the uncontaminated natural environment and by artistic traces of the Middle Ages (Abbeys of Valvisciolo and Fossanova, where St. Thomas Aquinas died).
 The main centres of this area are Cori, Sezze, and Priverno.

 Agro Pontino

 The Agro Pontino occupies the plain extending southwards from Aprilia to Terracina, along the Tyrrhenian Sea.
-Until the 1930s, it was covered by unhealthy marshes, which were dried up under Fascist government; the area as subsequently settled by immigrants coming from north-eastern Italy, in newly built cities like Sabaudia or Latina itself.
+Until the 1930s, it was covered by marshes, considered to be unhealthy.

+These were drained and land reclaimed under the Fascist government.
+Agriculture was expanded, and new towns built by and for workers coming from north-eastern Italy.
+These included Sabaudia and Latina.

 The sole mountain peak is that of Circeo promontory.
 The climate is mild.
 The Agro Pontino is the most economically developed part of the province, housing a flourishing agricultural sector and numerous service firms and industries.
-It also houses much of the water basins of the province, like the coast Lakes of Fogliano, Caprolace, and Paola.
+It also houses much of the water basins of the province, such as the coast Lakes of Fogliano, Caprolace, and Paola.

-Apart the capital, the main cities include Cisterna di Latina, Terracina, Sabaudia.
+Apart from the capital, the main cities include Cisterna di Latina, Terracina, and Sabaudia.